 Step 2:Launch the tool with elevated privileges by extracting all its content.
 You will see something like the below screenshot.

 Since we are running this tool on the Intel CPU, the result fails.
 If you have AMD CPU and see something like this, it mean that you don’t have AMD CPU that supports hardware Virtualization.

-We have shown you 4 different methods to find out if your processor supports Intel VT-x or AMD-V. In some cases, hardware Virtualization is disabled by default in BIOS settings.
+We have shown you 4 different methods to find out if your processor supports Intel VT-x or AMD-V. In some cases, hardware virtualization is disabled by default in BIOS settings.

-If you know your CPU model supports Virtualization, you need to enable it from your BIOS settings.
-In case, your processor does not support hardware Virtualization at all, you can try buying a new processor or new computer.
+If you know your CPU model supports virtualization, you need to enable it from your BIOS settings.
+In case, your processor does not support hardware virtualization at all, you can try buying a new processor or new computer.